webpack/webpack/README.md

 ### Module Formats

-webpack supports ES2015+, CommonJS and AMD modules **out of the box**.
+webpack supports ES2015+, CommonJS, and AMD modules **out of the box**.
 It performs clever static analysis on the AST of your code.
 It even has an evaluation engine to evaluate simple expressions.
 This allows you to **support most existing libraries** out of the box.